otr4j/otrv4/otrv4.md

     * If `message_id` < `k`:
       * This is a duplicated message.
 Discard the message.

 > FIXME below instructions explain to ratchet, but this must be done in a way that can be rolled back.
 If the message turns out illegal/corrupted/malicious, then the ratchet was not justified.
+(Also concerns stored message-keys during rotation.)

 * Given a new ratchet (the 'Public ECDH Key' is different from `their_ecdh` and the 'Public DH Key' is different from `their_dh`):